open-quantum-safe/liboqs/README.md

 ### Windows

-Binaries can be generated using the Visual Studio solution in the `VisualStudio` folder.
-The supported schemes are defined in the project's `winconfig.h` file.
+Binaries can be generated using Visual Studio 2017 or higher with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.

-### Others

-Instructions for building on OpenBSD and ARM can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki/Building).

 ## Documentation